syndesisio/syndesis.io/content/docs/cli.md

     Options for release:
-    -n  --dry-run                 Dry run, which performs the whole build but does no tagging, artefact upload or pushing Docker images
+    -n  --dry-run                 Dry run, which performs the whole build but does no tagging, artifact upload or pushing Docker images
         --release-version <ver>   Version to release (e.g. "1.2.1").
 This is a mandatory argument.
         --snapshot-release        Snapshot release which can be created on a daily basis.
-                                  A timestamped version will be created automatically, and no Maven artefacts are pushed to maven central.
+                                  A timestamped version will be created automatically, and no Maven artifacts are pushed to maven central.
 No moving tag will be moved, too.
         --dev-version <version>   Next development version.
 If not given, set to "<major>.<minor>-SNAPSHOT" as calculated from